zacksmash/laravel-new/README.md

 ---

-## Community Submited Starter Kits
+## Community Submitted Starter Kits

 The following projects are community submitted starter kits, not associated with Laravel.